stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter7_Implementation.md

 ### Routes

 Yesod has a more complex mechanism for handling requests build atop of WAI and Warp.
 The routes are defined via a special DSL which concentrates on the path and method of each request.
 A path is devided into one or more path pieces each one being static or dynamic, where dynamic parts are representated by a distinct type.
 There can be can be a single dynamic path piece as well as any number.
 Each path is followed by the handler resource and the supported method which can be a standard HTTP method or even a custom one.
 The handler resource is the connection to the Haskell code.
 Template Haskell generates a handler function for each route and method as well as special datatype representing the route.
 This datatype enables typesafe URLs.
-In the section "REST interface" in chapter six I showed an example of the routes DSL.
+In the section _6.3 REST interface_ I showed an example of the routes DSL.
 Below is an explaining example:

 ```
 -- the home route